 Schools in Ontario play a key role in their local communities.
 Schools provide a place to come together, volunteer, build skills, access community programs, become physically active and build strong and healthy communities.
 The idea of ‘schools as hubs’ continues to be a strong guiding principle for Community Use of Schools.

 Ontario’s Ministry of Education provides funding to all school boards in Ontario to increase affordable access for not-for-profit groups to both indoor and outdoor school space outside of regular school hours.

-LDSB offers community agencies, parent groups, sports organizations, and local citizens fair access to use school space free of charge during non-school hours, in accordance with Board Policy 8011 Community Use of School Facilities.
+LDSB offers non-commercial community agencies, parent groups, sports organizations, and local citizens fair access to use school space free of charge during non-school hours, in accordance with Board Policy 8011 Community Use of School Facilities.

 Community Use of Schools is subject to availability and may not interfere with scheduled school activities.

 Most schools are available Monday through Friday from 6:00 pm – 10:00 pm, and weekends from 8:00 am – 10:00 pm.
 Any weekend that includes a holiday (long weekends) are not available for bookings.
 Community Use is also not available on the March Break, Summer Holidays or during the Christmas Holidays.

 For the detailed policy description, refer to Lakehead District School Board Policy and Procedures 8011.

 Groups are required to complete an “Application/Permit for Use of Schools” available through our Online Booking System or by contacting the Community Use Officer.

 - See “User Categories” below for category definitions.

 - Schools shall be available to non-profit user groups from 6 p.m. to 10:00 p.m.
 Monday to Friday and for eight hours on Saturdays and Sundays.